 The event capture delay timer is stopped immediately when pin RSTN goes low (triggered by a HIGH-to-LOW transition on the pin).
-RSTN is driven LOW when the SBC enters Reset, Overtemp and Off modes.
+RSTN is driven LOW when the SBC enters Reset, Sleep, Overtemp and Off modes.
+A pending event is signaled on pin RXD when the SBC enters Sleep mode.